Antarctica: Research

 In 2017, there were more than 4,400 scientists undertaking research in Antarctica, a number that fell to just over 1,100 in the winter.
-There are over 70 permanent and seasonal research stations on the continent; the largest, United States McMurdo Station, is capable of housing more than 1,000 people.
+There are over 70 permanent and seasonal research stations on the continent; the largest, United States' McMurdo Station, is capable of housing more than 1,000 people.
 The British Antarctic Survey has five major research stations on Antarctica, one of which is completely portable.
 The Belgian Princess Elisabeth station is one of the most modern stations and the first to be carbon-neutral.
 Argentina, Australia, Chile, and Russia also have a large scientific presence on Antarctica.

 Geologists primarily study plate tectonics, meteorites, and the breakup of Gondwana.
 Glaciologists study the history and dynamics of floating ice, seasonal snow, glaciers, and ice sheets.
 Biologists, in addition to researching wildlife, are interested in how low temperatures and the presence of humans affect adaptation and survival strategies in organisms.
 Biomedical scientists have made discoveries concerning the spreading of viruses and the body's response to extreme seasonal temperatures.

-The high elevation of the interior, the low temperatures, and the length of polar nights during the winter months all allow for better astronomical observations at Antarctica than anywhere else on Earth.
 The view of space from Earth is improved by a thinner atmosphere at higher elevations and a lack of water vapour in the atmosphere caused by freezing temperatures.
 Astrophysicists at the Amundsen–Scott South Pole Station study cosmic microwave background radiation and neutrinos from space.

 The largest neutrino detector in the world, the IceCube Neutrino Observatory, is at the Amundsen-Scott Station.
 It consists of around 5,500 digital optical modules, some of which reach a depth of 2450 m, that are held in 1 km3 of ice.
+Scientists also observed higher radiation dose rates around the coast of Antarctica compared with the global average: this is attributed to cosmic rays going through the thinner atmosphere compared to equatorial latitudes.

 Antarctica provides a unique environment for the study of meteorites: the dry polar desert preserves them well, and meteorites older than a million years have been found.
 They are relatively easy to find, as the dark stone meteorites stand out in a landscape of ice and snow, and the flow of ice accumulates them in certain areas.

 The Adelie Land meteorite, discovered in 1912, was the first to be found.
 Meteorites contain clues about the composition of the Solar System and its early development.
 Most meteorites come from asteroids, but a few meteorites found in Antarctica came from the Moon and Mars.